urbantadeas/BCThesis_Chatbot/README.md

 Applied Informatics
 Tadeas Urban

-This repository contains the implementation of my bachelor thesis project focused on developing a user-friendly chatbot that helps elderly people, caregivers, and relatives easily find suitable care homes in the Czech Republic.
+This repository contains the implementation of my bachelor thesis project focused on developing a user-friendly chatbot that helps caregivers, relatives and elderly people easily find suitable care homes in the Czech Republic.
 Addressing the complexity of the official MoLSA/MPSV care home registry, the system uses LLMs and Retrieval-Augmented Generation (RAG) to enable natural, semantic search.

 Read the bachelor thesis with the reviews [here](https://dspace.cvut.cz/handle/10467/126527?locale-attribute=en).

-Results of my testing could be found in the [`/results`](\results) folder.
+Results of my testing could be found in the [`/validations`](\validations) folder.
 For better understanding, please refer to the thesis.

 If you have any questions or feedback, feel free to reach out at urbantad@fjfi.cvut.cz.